-While the international environment with respect to genetic engineering has changed significantly over the last decade, the report issued by the Royal Commission on Genetic Modification in 2001 still guides GONZ policy on GE organisms.
+Even though the international environment with respect to genetic engineering has changed significantly over the last decade, the report issued by the Royal Commission on Genetic Modification in 2001 still guides GONZ policy on GE organisms.
+While there are no overt political factors that may influence regulatory decisions at an operations level, there has been no political will to modernize the laws pertaining to new organisms or GE.

-The New Zealand EPA is now the lead agency in minimizing and managing risks associated with genetic engineering.
+The New Zealand Environmental Protection Authority (EPA) is now the lead agency in minimizing and managing risks associated with genetic engineering.
 Under the 1996 Hazardous Substances and New Organisms (HSNO) Act, all GE organisms are prohibited entry into New Zealand unless EPA has formally approved them.
 The EPA can issue various levels of approval including containment, conditional release, and full-scale release.
 To date, several approvals for contained field trials have been approved.
+However, no new trials have been approved since 2011.
 (See Appendix I for details of contained field trials and conditional releases that have been approved.)